daiolupo/project-journal/journal.md

 ### Personal reflection

 There was a bit of a delay in the project as we were still trying to come up with an idea for a software project.
 I think we really need to make decisions early and also communicate a lot between team members.

+## 02 Team Meeting 18/10/2022

+### Date

+18 October 2022

+### Start time

+2.03 pm

+### Attendance

+- Leone Krauze
+- Brayden Dawson
+- Dwain Aiolupotea

+### Absent

+- John Wright

+### Agenda

+- Decide what Project we will work on for the assessment.

+### Notes from the Meeting

+- As a Team we discussed what project were going to go with.
+We decided to go with the Ruach Elohim Foundation.
+The project will be a Front-end website using ReactJS with a contact form.
+The goal of the website is mainly to find funding and to give information about the foundation and what it does.
+- Leone has already contacted the owner of the foundation and got some requirements and will begin working on the design document.
+- Leone showed us some websites that she researched that were similar to the foundation that we looked at.
+- Dwain and Brayden will begin work on the wireframes to get a idea of the look of the website.

+### Meeting ended

+3:05 pm